langedechu/image-resizer/README.md

 ## Important

 Note that this project has been created using Bun (because it just works).
-So the start script is "bun run index.ts" istead of "node ."
+So the start script is `bun run index.ts` istead of `node .`

 ## Getting Started